neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 # Variant report 2024-05-23

-JN.1 descendants continue to be the dominant clade globally, with no known non-JN.1 lineage known.
+JN.1 descendants continue to be the dominant clade globally.
 XBB descendants accounted for less than 0.5% of sequences collected in April 2024.
 Around 5% of global circulation are recombinants of BA.2.86 with XBB lineages that have a BA.2.86-like Spike and are thus antigenically most likely highly similar to BA.2.86/JN.1.

 ## S:F456L now in 70% of JN.1 and growing